hnakamur/ats-autest/README.md

 ### Run filtered autest without sharding

 ```
-./no-shard.sh -f test_name1 test_name2 ...
+./autest.sh -f test_name1 test_name2 ...
 ```

-The work directory like work-YYYYmmddTHHMMSS will be created.
+The work directory like work-YYYYmmddTHHMMSS-single will be created.